tbolis/react-sketch/README.md

 A Simple Sketch tool for React based applications

+![warning-image] _Please note that this module is still in early development!_

 ## Installation

 Note that react and react-dom have been declared as peer dependencies and **should** exist in your project when using